Cosmo-Tech/cosmotech-api-python-client/docs/TwingraphApi.md

     # example passing only required values which don't have defaults set
     try:
+        # Run a query on a graph instance and return the result as a zip file in async mode
         api_response = api_instance.batch_query(organization_id, graph_id, twin_graph_query)
         pprint(api_response)
     except cosmotech_api.ApiException as e: